-As mentioned earlier, our data comes from a mobile backpack system carried by am ambulatory human operator, typically bent forwards at 15 to 20 degrees with respect to the vertical direction.
-As a result, cameras facing sideways are head on with respect to vertical surfaces, as shown in Figure 10(a), while cameras oriented towards the top or bottom of the backpack are at an angle with respect to floors, ceilings and other horizontal surfaces, as shown in Figure 10(b).
-These oblique camera angles for horizontal surfaces translate into textures that span large areas once projected, as shown in Figure 10(b).
-Using the tile-based texture mapping criteria from Figure 6, such projections have highly varying scores depending on the location of a tile on the plane.
-Thus, the tiling approach in Section 6.1 is an appropriate choice for texturing horizontal surfaces, as it uses the parts of image projections that maximize resolution for their respective plane locations, e.g. areas near point A and not near point B, in Figure 10(b).
+As mentioned earlier, our data comes from a mobile backpack system with side-facing cameras.
+While these cameras have a wide-angle field of view, they are often pointed directly at vertical surfaces during data acquisition.
+This means that image projections on vertical surfaces tend to have higher, and more consistent resolution, while the more oblique projections onto horizontal surfaces result in textures spanning large areas, such as in Figure 9.
+Using the tile-based texture mapping criteria from Figure 5, such projections have highly varying scores depending on the location of a tile on the plane.
+Thus, the tiling approach in Section 6.1 is an appropriate choice for texturing horizontal surfaces, as it uses the parts of image projections that maximize resolution for their respective plane locations, e.g. areas near point A and not near point B, in Figure 9.

-For vertical surfaces however, which make up a large portion of most models, images are usually taken from close distances and head-on angles, resulting in high resolution fronto-parallel projections.
-As a result, for each tile on a wall plane, the scoring function of Figure 6 is relatively flat with respect to candidate images, as they are all more or less head on.
-Since the scoring function is less discriminative for walls, it is conceivable to devise a different texturing strategy to directly minimize visible seams when texturing them.
-This is done by choosing the smallest possible subset of images from the set selected in Section 4 and aligned in Section 5 such that it (a) covers the entire plane and (b) minimizes the visibility of borders between the images.
+For vertical surfaces however, which make up a large portion of most models, images are usually taken from close distances and head-on angles, resulting in high resolution rectangular projections.
+As a result, for each tile on a wall plane, the scoring function of Figure 5 is relatively flat with respect to candidate images, as they are all more or less head on.
+Since the scoring function is less discriminative for walls, we devise a different texturing strategy to directly minimize visible seams when texturing them.
+This is done by choosing a subset of images such that their projections (a) cover the entire plane and (b) have minimal differences in overlapping regions.
 A straightforward cost function that accomplishes the latter is the sum of squared differences (SSD) of pixels in overlapping regions between all pairs of images.
 Minimizing this cost function encourages image boundaries to occur either in featureless areas, such as bare walls, or in areas where images match extremely well.